-Secondly, we are involved in political empowerment helping community members understand and utilize the political system to work for them.
+- Political Empowerment - We help community members understand and utilize the political system to work for them.
 Projects include voter registration drives, community workshops, “know your rights” educational campaigns, and training of mosques and Muslim centers on how to contact local and national politicians.

-Thirdly, we are involved in media monitoring.
-We monitor the local media closely and flag bias against Muslims.
+Media Monitoring - We monitor the local media closely and flag bias against Muslims.
 We respond accordingly to editors and producers with letters, phone calls, or meetings.
 We mobilize the community in letter writing campaigns to reinforce feedback sent to the media.

-Lastly, we are involved in community outreach.
-We forge mutually beneficial partnerships with local and national institutions whose activities overlap with CAIR-Chicago’s in order to maximize efficiency.
+Community Outreach - We forge mutually beneficial partnerships with local and national institutions whose activities overlap with CAIR-Chicago’s in order to maximize efficiency.
 We work to empower the Muslim community and to foster an understanding between Chicago’s Muslim and non-Muslim communities via public education, and to serve the needs of the Chicagoland community via public service.

-We also are very vigilant in avoiding potential pitfalls that usually create tension and rifts in the Muslim community, such as dogmatic disagreements between religious currents or schools of thought.
 We are not a religious organization in that we don’t issue decrees, nor interpret religious text for the people.
 We are a community services organization and as such we wish to serve with integrity and professionalism any party that sees itself as Muslim.
 A clear and dominant theme in our work is inclusion.

-We hope that we can work together.
+We hope that we can work together. – CAIR-Chicago Team